 The family, the ice and the heritage: A changing fishing life in Havighivik

-Olennguaq Kristensen and his family stick to the methods of their ancestors – from kingfishers to polar bears and narwhals – but the unstable sea ice makes the catch more dangerous and unpredictable than before.
+Olennguaq Kristensen and his family stick to the methods of their ancestors – from kingfishers to polar bears and narwhals – but the unstable sea ice makes the hunt more dangerous and unpredictable than before.

 Olennguaq taking down a narwhal from his qajaq.